Col de l'Iseran (Val-d'Isere) Bike Climb - PJAMM Cycling

 Ride 16.2 kilometers gaining 929 meters at 5.7% average grade.

 From either direction, Col de L’Iseran is one of the most scenic and epic bike climbs in all of France.
-The approach from Val d'Isère is the most epic and mountainous, while the approach from Bonneval-sur-Arc is the more scenic and challenging.
-From Val d'Isère we ride past ski slopes up to magnificent mountain formations above tree line to (depending on the time of year and weather) Lac de l’Ouillette (the lake could be frozen).
+The approach from Val d'Isère is the most epic and mountainous, while the approach from Bonneval-sur-Arc is both scenic and a bit more challenging.
+From Val d'Isère we ride past ski slopes up to magnificent mountain formations above tree line, depending on the time of year, to Lac de l’Ouillette (the lake could be frozen).

 Col de L’Iseran is located in France’s Graian Alps, within the Savoie department, and close to France’s boarder with Italy.
 The col is part of the Route des Grandes Alpes, and connects the Isère Valley with the Arc River (Maurienne) Valley.
 Along the route is the Tignes-Val d'Isère ski resort, part of the reason this is a popular attraction in the right seasons.
 Also of note is that this col is home to the highest point on the long-distance trail, the Alpine GR 5, which connects Lake Geneva to Nice.
 Along the steep descent visitors can expect to see many waterfalls, as the col enters the Vanoise National Park.